WinchellWang/datawhale_docker_image/README.md

-Dockfile which includes LightGBM, Pytorch and TorchText with cuda acceleration
+Dockfile containing LightGBM, Pytorch and TorchText with GPU Cuda acceleration

 # How to Use